jengryg/dev-setup/README.md

 ### Configure Docker in IntelliJ

-Use IntelliJ docker configuration and point the docker integration to the wsl installation using TCP socket with https.
+Use IntelliJ docker configuration and point the docker integration to the wsl installation using the WSL option with the corresponding distribution.
 See https://www.jetbrains.com/help/idea/docker.html#connect_to_docker for more information.

+Alternatively, but recommended anymore: Use the TCP socket with https.

 * Connection Type: `TCP SOCKET`
 * Host: `https://localhost:2376`